 With the scope of increasing the capabilities of ENUN 32P and ENUN 52B casks to provide a unique solution for the future emptying of the spent fuel pools of the Spanish NPPs, where several assemblies with different types of defects are stored, ENSA is currently working in two different solution to handle ‘damaged spent fuel’, defined as fuel rods of fuel assemblies that cannot fulfil its fuel-specific or system-related functions within its list of allowed contents.

-Cans store and transport damaged fuel assemblies
+Cans to store and transport damaged fuel assemblies

 For those power plants with a significant amount of fuel assemblies categorised as ‘damaged’, ENSA has designed a specific can to load the damaged fuel assemblies inside, and place it inside dedicated basket positions of the ENUN casks.
 The idea is to load the damaged fuel assembly in an overpack and handle it as a non-damaged content inside its designated position in the cask.
 The main defects are suffered by the W17x17 fuel assemblies with Zircaloy-4 rod cladding, and include: